RIDHI98/ridhi.github.io/README.md

 # Multimedia Project Tutorials

-This is the multimedia project tutorial being presented by Avitrya Singh (RA1711003011007).
+This is the multimedia project tutorial being presented by Ridhi Sipani (RA1711003010743).

 ## Experiments